10 Best Shared Hosting Providers for 2022

 Where SiteGround really shines, though, is handling simultaneous users.
 Sending 50 virtual users to the server barely influenced response time.

-All in all, SiteGround is among the best hosts under load.
+All in all, SiteGround is among the leading hosts under load.
 If you have a demanding site and expect lots of traffic, your site will remain fast.

-SiteGround has a performance worthy of the top web hosting company.
+The service's performance is worthy of the top web hosting company.

 SiteGround has one of the most comprehensive knowledge bases out there.